-We are working with our parent carer forum, schools, settings, social care and health colleagues to ensure we co-produce the right support for our children and young people with special educational needs and disabilities and their families.
+We continue to work with our parent carer forum, schools, settings, social care and health colleagues to ensure we co-produce the right support for our children and young people with special educational needs and disabilities and their families.

-Please share any ideas you have about support or guidance you feel would be helpful to you at this time, we are keen to ensure you feel as supported and up to date as possible in these uncertain times.
+Please share any ideas you have about support or guidance you feel would be helpful to you at this time, we are keen to ensure you feel as supported and up to date as possible.

 See the latest Government guidance for schools.

 There is no change to our arrangements for EHC needs assessments, EHCPs or Annual Reviews.
-Virtual technology will continue to be in use to facilitate EHCPs.
+Virtual technology will continue to be in used to facilitate EHCPs.

 There are also no changes to the SEND Tribunal system.
 Disagreement Resolution and Mediation will continue from our provider Kids, using virtual technology.